radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

   --values </path/to/your/values.yaml>
 ```

+This command omits `--wait` because a restore normally takes longer than Helm's five-minute default timeout.
+Either omit `--wait` and monitor the pod yourself, as described in step 4, or pass `--wait` together with a `--timeout` value that exceeds the expected restore time.
+Use the same estimate you used to size the startup allowance in step 2.

 After installation, you can confirm that the migration URL was correctly set by checking the pod's environment variables or init container configuration:

 ```
 kubectl describe pod fid-0 -n self-managed
 ```

-During the installation of the Identity Data Management application, the Helm chart will use the provided URL to download the migration export file.
-This file will be used to perform a migration import during the installation process.
+During installation, the Helm chart downloads the migration export file from the specified URL and imports it.

 > Do not use `--atomic` when restoring from a backup.
 If the timeout expires, `--atomic` rolls back the release, which deletes a deployment that is partway through a restore.